DominikBB/signal/examples/cart/README.md

 1. In the `domain.gleam` we define the models, and handlers for our business logic
 2. In the `cart.gleam` we configure gleam, set up a route handler and configure wisp
-3. In the `router.gleam` we handle api routes and use emit to get state and process commands
+3. In the `router.gleam` we handle api routes and use signal to get state and process commands

 The domain in the example models a very rough shopping cart where you can add and remove items.
 As well as a revenue metric that counts the total amount of money made in completed orders.